 The school offers programs designed to deliver the mandated areas of study in the Australian Curriculum through an integrated approach.
 Our timetable is arranged around the following lesson areas: Literacy, Numeracy, Creative Arts and Integrated learning.

-Specialist teachers deliver P.E., Health & Community, Visual Arts and Spanish.
+Specialist teachers deliver P.E., Health & Community, Visual Arts and Auslan.

 Information and Communication Technologies are integrated throughout the curriculum and all staff use technology to support teaching and learning.
-All classes have access to desk tops, laptops and ipads.
+All classes have access to laptops and Ipads.

 Further information about the Australian Curriculum can be found at: https://www.australiancurriculum.edu.au/parent-information